Using Mathematica for Quantum Mechanics: A Student's Manual: coupled spin systems: Rb hyperfine structure 1 Rubidium87 Rb hyperfine structure

-Ground-state Rubidium-87 atoms consist of a nucleus with spin $I=3/2$, a single valence electron (spin $S=1/2$, orbital angular momentum $L=0$, and therefore total spin $J=1/2$), and 36 core electrons which do not contribute any angular momentum.
-In a magnetic field along the $z$-axis, the effective Hamiltonian of this system is\footnote{see \url{http://steck.us/alkalidata/rubidium87numbers.pdf}}
+Ground-state Rubidium-87 atoms consist of a nucleus with spin $I=3/2$, a single valence electron (spin $S=1/2$, orbital angular momentum $L=0$, and therefore total spin $J=1/2$), and 36 core electrons that do not contribute any angular momentum.
+In a magnetic field along the $z$-axis, the effective Hamiltonian of this system is\footnote{See \url{http://steck.us/alkalidata/rubidium87numbers.pdf}.}

-where $h$ is Planck's constant, $\mu\si{B}$ is the Bohr magneton, $A\si{hfs}=3.417\,341\,305\,452\,145(45)\,\text{GHz}$ is the spin--spin coupling constant in the ground state of $^{87}$Rb, $g_I=+0.000\,995\,141\,4(10)$ is the nuclear $g$-factor, $g_S=-2.002\,319\,304\,362\,2(15)$ is the electron spin $g$-factor, and $g_L=-0.999\,993\,69$ is the electron orbital $g$-factor.
+where $h$ is Planck's constant, $\mu\ix{B}$ is the Bohr magneton, $A\ix{hfs}=\SI{3,417341305452145(45)}{GHz}$ is the spin--spin coupling constant in the ground state of $^{87}$Rb, $g_I=+\num{0,0009951414(10)}$ is the nuclear $g$-factor, $g_S=\num{-2,0023193043622(15)}$ is the electron spin $g$-factor, and $g_L=\num{-0,99999369}$ is the electron orbital $g$-factor.

-The first part $\Ham_0$ of \autoref{eq:Rb87Hamiltonian} contains all electrostatic interactions, core electrons, nuclear interactions etc. We will assume that the system is in the ground state of $\Ham_0$, which means that the electron is in the $5^2\text{S}_{1/2}$ state.
-This ground state is eight-fold degenerate and consists of the four magnetic sublevels of the $I=3/2$ nuclear spin, the two sublevels of the $S=1/2$ electronic spin, and the single sublevel of the $L=0$ angular momentum.
-The basis for the description of this atom is therefore the tensor product basis of a spin-$3/2$, a spin-$1/2$, and a spin-$0$.
+The first part $\Ham_0$ of \autoref{eq:Rb87Hamiltonian} contains all electrostatic interactions, core electrons, nuclear interactions etc. We will assume that the system is in the ground state of $\Ham_0$, which means that the valence electron is in the $5^2\text{S}_{1/2}$ state and the nucleus is deexcited.
+This ground state is eight-fold degenerate and consists of the four magnetic sublevels of the $I=3/2$ nuclear spin, the two sublevels of the $S=1/2$ electronic spin, and the single level of the $L=0$ angular momentum.
+The basis for the description of this atom is therefore the tensor product basis of a spin-$3/2$, a spin-$1/2$, and a spin-$0$.\footnote{The spin-0 subsystem is trivial and could be left out in principle.
+It is included here to show the method in a more general way.}